nodejs/node/doc/api/n-api.md

 This API implements the abstract operation `ToNumber()` as defined in [Section 7.1.3][] of the ECMAScript Language Specification.
-This API can be re-entrant if getters are defined on the passed-in `Object`.
+This function potentially runs JS code if the passed-in value is an object.

 ### napi_coerce_to_object
 <!-- YAML